flowerinthenight/sqs-lengthy-consume/README.md

 $ go build -v
 ```

 Using AWS console, create an SQS queue with `testlengthyprocessing` as name.
 The default value for "Default Visibility Timeout" should be 30s.
-Then run the sample, preferably two instances to confirm that only one running instance will process the message even past the queue's visibility timeout.
+Then run the sample, preferably two instances to confirm that only one running instance will process the message even past the queue's visibility timeout of 30s.

 ```bash
 # run the sample